 Does a deduction count?

-Jackie Denham reports on a recent case regarding deductions to wages.
+Our employment team reports on a recent case regarding deductions to wages.

 When calculating whether an employer has met the national minimum wage (NMW) requirements, there are certain deductions from pay that must first be taken into account.
 In a recent judgement an Employment Appeal Tribunal (EAT) clarified that the test to determine whether an expenditure has to be deducted is whether it is incurred in connection with the employment; the expenditure does not need to be a requirement of the employment.